Codes for PHYD57 Advanced Computing in Physics, UTSC

 You may use and modify the codes below.
 As a minimum, analyze them line by line and run them!
 Knowledge of structures and methods used in these codes is a course requirement of PHYD57.
 You must have a basic, passive knowledge of (i.e., ability to understand) both C and Fortran.
 You will actively program your assignments in one of those languages, as you prefer, unless explicitly instructed to use Python.

-Codes for Lecture 2 and 3
+Codes for Lectures 2 and 3

 Example of speed gain in NumPy vs. pure Python http://planets.utsc.utoronto.ca/~pawel/progD57/simple_vectors-03.py